-If one of the services you have ordered requires a visit from an engineer then you will need to make sure someone over 18 years of age is at home to explain where you would like the services to be installed.
+If one of the services you have ordered requires a visit from an engineer then you will need to make sure someone over 18 is at home to explain where you would like the services to be installed.
 In many cases the engineer will not need to come round, they will be able to activate your broadband through the hub near your house.

 Can I upgrade/downgrade my package?